sunduk/EasyFingerCamera_Documents/README.md

 ## Description

 Features
-- Two finger pinch zoom system.
+- Zoom system(Two finger pinch on mobile platforms, mouse wheel on PC platforms)
-- One finger movement system.
+- Movement system(One finger on mobile platforms, mouse buttons on PC platforms)
 - Support various zoom types(Fov, Position, Perspective, Orthographic)
 - Support Smooth zoom, movement.
 - Support PC(mouse), Mobile(touch) devices.
-- Simple structures(Only 3 source codes to implement main feature)
+- Simple structures(Only 3 source codes and a GameObject to implement main feature)

 There are some detailed comments in source codes.